ChristopherBThai/WizardWander/README.md

 ##How to Play
 ###Objective
 The objective of this game is to get as far as you can.
 Each floor has a boss you must defeat to proceed to the next floor.
 As you progress up the floors, the difficulty will increase.

+There are several types of enemies and bosses so be careful!
+They all have A\* pathfinding algorithms to get around the room and chase you!

+All rooms and maps are randomly generated.
+You can check the top left corner of the screen to see the map!
+It's random every time and gets larger every floor!

+There are a handful of items you can obtain through bosses and chests.
+Some improve your overall stats while others gives you new weapons and abilities!

 ###Controls
 You can move with WASD controls and shoot with the arrow keys.
 Your spells can be used with the space key.